Fire TV vs. Chromecast: It's an Amazon vs. Google Thing!

 Fire TV has a pretty basic and rudimentary smartphone app.
 The smartphone app allows you to browse content, use the trackpad for navigation, and use the phone’s keypad, rather than that on the TV, to search.
 You can also use the microphone button to access voice commands through your phone.

-The Fire TV app has no mirroring or casting features.
-Furthermore, the Fire TV app is also pretty buggy and inefficient because it often gets disconnected and it’s a hassle to reconnect the app to your Fire TV.
+The Fire TV app is also pretty buggy and inefficient because it often gets disconnected and it’s a hassle to reconnect the app to your Fire TV.
 All things considered, Fire TV has terrible smartphone integration.

 Chromecast has the most advanced and brilliant smartphone integration.
 After all, its entire streaming philosophy centers on the smartphone’s supremacy in acting as the Chromecast’s user interface and remote control in one.